 The Program Security Register command is similar to the Page Program command.
-It allows from one Byte to 1024 Bytes (256 Bytes 4) of security register data to be programmed at previously erased memory locations.
+It allows from one byte to 256 bytes of security register data to be programmed at previously erased (FFh) memory locations.
 A Write Enable command must be executed before the device will accept the Program Security Register Command (Status Register bit WEL= 1).
-The command is initiated by driving the CS# pin low then shifting the instruction code "42h" followed by a 24-bit address (A23-A0) and at least one data Byte, into the DI pin.
+The command is initiated by driving the CS# pin low then shifting the instruction code "42h" followed by a 24-bit address (A23-A0) and at least one data byte, into the DI pin.
 The CS# pin must be held low for the entire length of the command while data is being sent to the device.